-CRT file names are of the form CRT\zzz\Vnn.TAB where zzz is the three digit radar observation counter, and nn is a two digit version number.
+CRT file names are of the form CRT_zzz_Vnn.TAB where zzz is the three-digit radar observation counter, and nn is a two-digit version number.
+A small text file (TITAN_FLYBY_ID_TABLE.TXT) that relates the observation counter to the common Titan pass designations (T##) is included in volumes with SAR observations of Titan.

-The CRT files consist of four tab delimited columns of ASCII text.
+The CRT files consist of four tab-delimited columns of ASCII text.
 The first column is a UTC time tag in yyyy-doyThh:mm:ss.sss format.
 The second column is a two digit decimal integer denoting the type of transition.
-The third column is a 15 character (spaces are padded at the end) ASCII transition type tag.
-The fourth column is a 10 character unique record identification number.
+The third column is a 15-character (spaces are padded at the end) ASCII transition type tag.
+The fourth column is a 10-character unique record identification number.
 Rows are in temporal order.

 The following table maps transition type integers to tags.
-The tags denote the ending and begininning times of raster scans (scatterometer and radiometer modes only) as well as the ending and beginning times for each radar mode.
+The tags denote the beginning and ending times of raster scans (scatterometer and radiometer modes only) as well as the ending and beginning times for each radar mode.
 For completeness, the end time of one mode and the beginning time of the next mode are both listed.
 Unless there is a gap between the two modes both times will be identical and will correspond to the starting time of the first burst in the second mode.
 Recall that each record in a BODP data file contains a UTC time tag.
-For a given mode or scan the UTC time tags of the bursts within that mode or scan are all <= the ending time in the CRT file and >= the starting time in the CRT file.
+For a given mode or scan the UTC time tags of the bursts within that mode or scan are all greater than or equal (>=) the starting time and less than or equal (<=) the ending time in the CRT file.
 All bursts outside of the range are not included in that scan or mode.
 Record identification number on the other hand will be different for the two rows.
 The mode ending row will have the last record identification number for the old mode.
 The mode staring row will contain the first record identification number for the new mode.
 It is important to note that scatterometer data (i.e., normalized radar backscatter cross section) will be available during altimetry and SAR modes and that radiometer data will be available during all modes.